Gluten Free Scones are a simple scone recipe with few ingredients and minimal equipment. They’re perfect for breakfast, brunch, or with afternoon tea!

 This post contains affiliate links for products and ingredients I use and love.
 You can read my full disclosure here.
 Thank you for supporting What The Fork Food Blog so I can continue to provide you with free gluten free recipes ♥

-Welcome this gluten free scone recipe to your brunch line-up.
+Welcome this fluffy gluten free scone recipe to your gluten free breakfast recipe (or brunch!) line-up.

 Not only are scones always a fan favorite, but they are versatile so that you can create just about any flavor combo that you’re craving.
-Lemon and blueberry, cranberry and orange, chocolate chip, pumpkin spice, and vanilla-cinnamon are just a few flavor combinations that you can experiment with.
+Gluten Free strawberry scones, Gluten Free vanilla bean scones, Lemon and blueberry, cranberry and orange, chocolate chip, and pumpkin spice are just a few flavor combinations that you can experiment with.
+No matter the flavor, I think these are collectively the best gluten-free scones out there!

 Like macaroons, scones get a bad reputation for being difficult to make.
 I promise you, though, that this easy scone recipe is going to “wow” you!
 You don’t have to be an expert baker to make scones by the dozens.
 As a matter of fact, this scones recipe is fun and you’ll have them out of the oven faster than you think.